-Accelerated checkouts are nothing new.
+In a nut shell, Shop pay is about streamlining the Shopify checkout and payment process, now you might think here that accelerated checkouts are nothing new, and you would be right.
 Anyone familiar with conversion rate optimization has looked at optimizing their checkout process, but optimizing payment processing is something else, another important process that can really improve your Shopify conversion rate.

-In addition, successful innovation tends to be adopted across the payment services industry, – eventually, and so the question arises, is it really worth the effort? – chasing innovation that is likely to come to your existing PSP provider in 6 months anyway?
+Making the decision even more difficult is the fact that successful innovation tends to be adopted (copied) across the entire payment services industry, – eventually, and so the question arises, is it really worth the effort to change provider now? – chasing innovation that is likely to come to your existing PSP provider in 6 months anyway?

-Ultimately the question for Shopify merchants is, does the advantages of Shop pay, now justify the higher fees of Shopify payments?
+Ultimately the question for Shopify merchants is, does the advantages of Shop pay – pay off, justifying the higher fees of Shopify payments?

 Or are there better alternatives?

-Currently Shopify payments are only available in a handful of countries and so Shop Pay is only available in those same countries.
+Currently Shopify payments is only available in a handful of countries and so Shop Pay is only available in some of those same countries.

 In addition Shopify must be configured in English as the default language.

-So, I have already ruled out most of you reading this, but keep reading because I have provided information about how to choose a PSP if you can’t use Shop Pay.
-If you feel you still qualify keep reading for more details.
+So, I have already ruled out many of you reading this, but keep reading because I have provided information below about how to choose a PSP if you can’t use Shop Pay.

 “Shopify Payments” is a streamlined payment process, that simplifies the administration of payments.
-It enables merchants to deal with just one payment service provider instead of the many provider as was the case previously.
+It enables merchants to deal with just one payment service provider instead of the traditional many provider option.
 With Shopify Payments, merchants can automatically accept all major payment methods.